bennet489/alx-backend-storage/0x02-redis_basic/README.md

-# This is Advanced Storage Method using SQL and others
+# REDIS

-## 0x02-redis_basic
+## This is the advanced storage methods using SQL and others